dividedmind/statistics-done-wrong/introduction.rst

 criticize the research's statistical design. [#conspiracy]_

 This is stupid.
-A little knowledge of statistics is not an excuse to reject all of modern science offhand.
+A little knowledge of statistics is not an excuse to reject all of modern science out of hand.
 A research paper's statistical methods can only be judged in detail and in context with the rest of its methods: the study design, measurement techniques, cost constraints, and goals.
 Use your statistical knowledge to better understand the strengths, limitations, and potential biases of research, rather than shooting down any paper which seems to misuse a *p* value.

 In short, please practice statistics responsibly.
 I hope you'll join me in a quest to improve the science we all rely on.